sankemax/request-params-validator/README.md

 3. Schema validation: For each root (query_params, headers...):
 	I. Create an empty array of errors.
 	II.
 Load all required fields from the schema and check that they exist.
 If not => add error to array.
-    III. *validators are used with or* Iterate over object along with the corresponding schema.
+    III.
+Iterate over object along with the corresponding schema.
 For each inner value:
         Try to find the equivalent key in the schema (by "name"):
 		    a. if exists: load all "types" from a map which key is the type and value is the validator function that validates the value.
 Apply the value on all validator functions.
+Validation is successfull if at least one validator returns success.
 Each function returns either success or an error.
 If error => states reason.
 Errors are appended to the error array.
          	b. if doesn't exist: add to errors array the type "invalid object key" (with path).
     IV.
 Make sure that empty schema parts (like empty body) are empty in the request object as well.
-4. Return 200 OK with json...
+1. Return 200 OK with json...
 If abnormal fields exist, add the error array.

 Design Considerations:
 1. Database layer should be abstracted to an interface with (currently) an in-memory implementation of schema saving and loading..